Alaa-AbuIssa/sql-api-server/README.md

 ## Author: Alaa Abu Issa
 Requirement
-we will be building an Api server using best practices, including server modularization, use of middleware, and tests.
+we will be building a Sql-Api server using best practices, including server modularization, use of middleware, and tests.

 ## UML